laurilehmijoki/configure-s3-website/README.md

     configure-s3-website --config-file config.yml --verbose

+Note that if you already have the key `cloudfront_distribution_id` in your configuration file, `configure-s3-website` will not create a new distribution.
+Conversely, if you remove the `cloudfront_distribution_id` key from the file and run `configure-s3-website` again, it will create you a new distribution.

 If you want to, you can tune the distribution settings on the management console at <https://console.aws.amazon.com/cloudfront>.